Skip to main content

 Why agents need fallow

-Static analysis requires building and traversing a graph, not reading files in a context window.
-Here’s what that means in practice:
+Codebase analysis means building and traversing a graph, not reading files in a context window.

 What agents can’t doWhat fallow does

-Build a complete module graph across 5,000+ filesBuilds the full graph in under 200ms
+Build a complete module graph across 5,000+ filesBuilds the full graph in ~200ms

 Track re-export chains through barrel filesResolves export * chains through unlimited levels